rynnnaa/Lab-04-OOP/README.md

 Developer: Ryna Truong

-Contributions and References: Andrw Hinojosa
+Contributions and References:

-Actual Time to complete: 6 Hours
+Actual Time to complete:

-User must create a new project in Visual Studio.
+Provide a readme that includes clear directions on setting up this program.

+Questions to Consider:
+What is the purpose of the program?
+How do I run the program?
+What does the program look like? (visual)

+User must clone course repositorty.
+User must create a new repo and copy starter code into repo.
+User create a Program using the starter code classes given.
+User must work with object oriented programming, classes, objects, and constructors.
 User must push project to Github.
 User must create a README.md (after pushing project to Github.

-User must create code that resembles ATM features.
-Those features are deposit, withdraw, view balance, and exit.
-User must use exception handling by implementing try/catch/finally and a throw in the program.
-User must use Unit Testing for every method.
-Purpose of the program to create an ATM using C# languange's Main method, external methods, and at least one try/catch/finally implementation.
+Purpose of Program: Program initiates a game with user to play tic tac toe

 To Run the program, user must click the start button (Green arrow) in Visual Studio.

-Here is a visual of what the program looks like.
+Here is a visual of what the program looks like:

-Successful Output